-They can also play a crucial role in ensuring a fair trial.
-By gathering and presenting evidence, they can help attorneys build a solid case for their clients, whether they’re prosecuting a criminal or defending an innocent party.
-In many ways, they help balance the scales of justice, making sure that every case receives the attention and resources it deserves.
+They can also play a role in ensuring a fair trial.
+By gathering and presenting the right evidence, they can help attorneys build a solid case for their clients, whether they’re prosecuting a criminal or defending an innocent party.

 Working with Law Enforcement Agencies

-Moreover, they can help ensure that evidence is obtained legally and ethically.
-They are well-versed in the laws and regulations surrounding investigations and evidence gathering, which can help protect the integrity of the evidence and ensure it’s admissible in court.
+Moreover, they can ensure that evidence is obtained legally and ethically.
+Being well-versed in the laws and regulations surrounding investigations and evidence gathering, which can help protect it’s integrity and guarantee it’s admissible in court.

 Case Study: The Green River Killer